Teradata/stacki-wiki/Frontend-Installation.md

-If _Automated_ mode is selected, the installer will repartition and reformat the first discovered hard drive that is connected to the Frontend.
-All other drives connected to the Frontend will be left untouched.
+If _Automated_ mode is selected, the installer will repartition and reformat the first discovered hard drive that is connected to the frontend.
+All other drives connected to the frontend will be left untouched.

 | Partition Name | Size |
 | --------------- | ---- |